 Good respondents can be a difficult to find and incentives can dig deep into your pocket.
-With the UXtweak Recruiter Widget, recruiting becomes cheap and simple.
-Recruiter Widget turns visitors into respondents.
+With the UXtweak Recruiting Widget, recruiting becomes cheap and simple.
+Recruiting Widget turns visitors into respondents.
 Does your website already have existing users?
 Would you like to do tree testing for your e-commerce website with real customers?
-Then add the Recruiter Widget script to your website and let Recruiter handle the recruiting for you.
+Then add the Recruiting Widget script to your website and let Recruiter handle the recruiting for you.

 "Would you like to help us improve our website and get a nice reward for just a few minutes of your time?"

 This question (or something else like it) is what visitors are asked when they come to your website and see the Recruiting Widget.
 Rewards in the form of coupons can be imported into UXtweak and automatically given out to respondents after they complete the study.
 This direct recruitment between you and your testers cuts out any middlemen, making the process strightforward and beneficial to both sides.
 Of course, you can also forgo a reward.
 The Recruiting Widget is fully customizable, including its looks, messages and when and where on the website it appears.
 You can have the recruiter appear only on certain pages, have it appear immediately or with some delay (after time passes, after scrolling down, etc.).